0x4f53/Wristkey/README.md

 ### Editing and Deleting items

 To edit or delete an item, tap and hold on its name.
-This was made difficult on purpose so that logins aren't accidentally edited or deleted.
+This was made difficult on purpose so that accounts aren't accidentally edited or deleted.
 To delete an item, scroll all the way to the bottom of the edit screen and tap the trash icon.

 ### Exporting